epics-modules/opcua/OPC_UA_Security.md

 ### Client Authentication

-For authentication to manage the authorization of access to a server, OPC UA defines four *User Token Types* (methods of user authentication):
+For authentication related to managing the authorization of access to a server, OPC UA defines four *User Token Types* (methods of user authentication):

 | User Token Type          |                                            |
 | ------------------------ | ------------------------------------------ |